Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/02-Sources/Ground.md

 ## Description:

 Connection to Ground.
-This is a 0V voltage source.
+This is a 0 V voltage source.

-It is always ON.

 ---